Johan Adolf Pengel International Airport: Expansion during World War II by the US Armed Forces

 At Zandery, the unit shuttled from Zandery to Atkinson Field, British Guiana, and, by January 1942, had eight Curtiss P-40C Warhawks assigned.
 The P-40s were, in actuality, detached for airfield defense by the Trinidad Base Command, under which the 99th fell at the time.

 The intensive flying of the first two months of the war soon took its toll, however, and by the end of February 1942, the Squadron was forced to report that it had but three B-18As operational at Zandery and that " ... none of them are airworthy at this time."
 Apparently the unit was quickly reinforced, and by 1 March, strength was back up to six aircraft, and seven combat crews, all of whom had more than 12 months' experience.

 Operations from Zandery Field consisted of coastal, convoy and anti-submarine patrols until 31 October 1942, just prior to which time the 4th Antisubmarine Squadron was attached to the Squadron between 9 and 16 October.
 At this point, Antisubmarine Command took over the mission of the 99th and the men and the aircraft of the squadron were reassigned.

 In the middle of World War II, on 2 November 1943, Her Royal Highness Princess Juliana visited Suriname from Canada.
-She landed at Zanderij in a KLM Lockheed Model 14 Super Electra PJ-AIM Meeuw as the first ever member of the Dutch Royal Family.
-After the landing of the Meeuw and escorting Dutch and US military planes, the Royal Princess was welcomed by governor Kielstra and inspected the guard of honour.
+She landed at Zanderij in a KLM Lockheed Model 14 Super Electra PJ-AIM Meeuw as the first ever member of the Dutch royal family to visit Suriname.
+After the landing of the Meeuw and escorting Dutch and US military planes, the Royal Princess was welcomed by Governor Kielstra and inspected the guard of honour.

 With the end of World War II, Zandery Airfield was reduced in scope to a skeleton staff.
 It was closed as a military facility on 30 April 1946, and on 22 October 1947, the Zandery Air Force Base was turned over to Dutch authorities which returned it to a civil airport.
 At that time, the value of the facility was estimated to be 400,000 Surinamese guilders (Sƒ).